Meningitis Misdiagnosis Compensation Claims

 After the patient’s condition rapidly deteriorated, they went to hospital where they were correctly diagnosed and admitted to intensive care.
 Unfortunately, due to the delayed diagnosis and treatment, our client was left with permanent physical and psychological impairments, including a significant brain and heart injury, as well as hearing loss.

-Our medical negligence team were able to overcome significant areas of dispute with the defendant to secure an out-of-court settlement of £1,000,000 for our client, covering past and future lost income, the cost of care and assistance, as well as compensation for the risk of further complications from the cardiac damage caused by meningitis.
+Our medical negligence team were able to overcome significant areas of dispute with the defendant to secure an out-of-court settlement of £1,000,000 for our client.
+This covered past and future lost income, the cost of care and assistance, as well as compensation for the risk of further complications from the cardiac damage caused by meningitis.

 Useful information about medical negligence claims